-As previously mentioned, you may also face an IRS punishment that, although not criminal, will significantly impede your freedom.
+As previously mentioned, you may also face an IRP punishment that, although not criminal, will significantly impede your freedom.
+P

-Pursuant to the Traffic Safety Act, a peace officer will issue you an IRS “Notice of Administrative Penalty” if:
+ursuant to the Motor Vehicle Act, a peace officer will issue you an IRP “Notice of Driving Prohibition” if:

 - They believe you were impaired by drugs and/or alcohol;

 - You are tested and are found to be over your legal limit of drugs and/or alcohol; or

 - You failed to comply with a demand to test your sobriety.

 Penalties associated with an IRP include:

 - Licence suspension;

 - Participation in the Ignition Interlock Program;